zjb421/ITU/SWE500/project/README.md

-5. Software Life Cycle Model (Muchima)
+5. Software Life Cycle Model

 We have used Agile methodology for project management.
 The initial project idea is developed by involvement of all team members and user story points.
 The project timeline has been set for twelve weeks.
 The project plan divided 5 steps (CIO Council).